Promptzy/Nexara/README.md

 - `/merge` - Merges a pull request and closes linked issues (restricted to authorized users)
 - `/approve [message]` - Approves a pull request with optional auto-merge
 - `/lgtm [message]` - Approves a pull request with "Looks Good To Me"
+- `/rerun` - Re-runs all failed workflows and approves waiting workflows for a PR
+- `/check` - Runs all workflows and checks for a PR (perfect for new contributors)
 - `/review @username` - Requests a review from the mentioned user
 - `/status` - Checks the status of a pull request and provides merge readiness assessment
 - `/bug` - Adds the "type: bug" label to the issue or PR